snowdrop/k8s-infra/cert-manager/README.md

 - You can then go on to run `oc describe challenge snowdrop-me-593892605-0` to further debug the progress of the Order.

+**WARNING**: This process will fail as we must use a DNS-01 provider but unfortunately GoDday is not yet there.
+A PR will be created and submitted to `cert-manager` in order to support it too

 ## All in one

 ```bash